nttung1110/IR_Whoosh_lib/README.md

 ## Whoosh library for indexing documents

 Now we have the documents being standardized.
-These documents were stored in json file which can be then used for indexing documents
+These documents were stored in json file which can be then used for indexing documents with the help of Whoosh library.

 Change some parameters in `simeple_whoosh_demo.py` as following: